Tyler-Cash/homelab-docs/docs/source/index.rst

 all of the manifests using ArgoCD and the creation of the VMs in Proxmox and initial cluster bootstrapping is automated by Ansible scripts.

-Check out the :User Docs:`Getting Started` section if you're looking to use my services.
+Check out the :user:`Getting Started` section if you're looking to use my services.
 Otherwise for architecture/design docs refer to...
 (TODO)

 .. note::